• About

 You lodge your own nomination and appear individually on the ballot paper.

 You lodge your nomination as part of a group that appears together on the ballot paper.
+Candidates in the group are not endorsed by a registered political party.

 Party-endorsed candidate